CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_power_shell_batch_api_executor.html.markdown

   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
-* `name`:(string) Name for the batch API task.
+* `name`:(string) Name of the batch API task.
-* `outcomes`:(JSON as string) All the possible outcomes of this task are captured here.
-Outcomes propertyis a collection property of type workflow.Outcome objects.The outcomes can be mapped to the message to be shown.
-The outcomes areevaluated in the order they are given.
-At the end of the outcomes list,an catchall success/fail outcome can be added with condition as 'true'.This is an optionalproperty and if not specified the task will be marked as success.
+* `outcomes`:(JSON as string) Collection of possible task outcomes, represented as workflow.Outcome objects.
+Outcomes can be mapped to messages and are evaluated in the given order.
+A catch-all success or failure outcome with condition 'true' can be included at the end.
+Optional property; if not specified, the task defaults to success.
-* `output`:(JSON as string) Intersight Orchestrator allows the extraction of required values from APIresponses using the API response grammar.
-These extracted values can be mappedto task output parameters defined in task definition.The mapping of API output parameters to the task output parameters is providedas JSON in this property.
+* `output`:(JSON as string) JSON mapping of extracted API response values to task output parameters, using API response grammar defined in Intersight Orchestrator.
 * `owners`:
                 (Array of schema.TypeString) -(ReadOnly)
 * `parent`:(HashMap) -(ReadOnly) A reference to a moBaseMo resource.When the $expand query parameter is specified, the referenced resource is returned inline.